stevevillardi/Logic.Monitor/README.md

 **NOTE**: This update removes the legacy cached account mechanism in favor of **Microsoft's SecretManagement** module.
 This allows for a much more secure way of storing and retrieving cached API credentials then the legacy method.

-If you are using the old cached account method the upgrade process will happen automatically when you connect to an LM portal using the -UseCachedAccount or -CachedAccountName parameters within the Connect-LMAccount command or when using New-CachedAccount to provision a new cached account
+If you are using the old cached account method the upgrade process will happen automatically when you connect to an LM portal using the -UseCachedAccount or -CachedAccountName parameters within the Connect-LMAccount command or when using New-CachedAccount to provision a new cached account.
+If its your first time using SecretManagement you will be prompted to set up a password for accessing your cached accounts in the LocalVault.

 ## 3.7.3
 ###### Bug Fixes: